ducornag/DD2482-Tutorial-Dicord-Git/DD2482-Tutorial-Discord-Git/step5.md

-# General Overview : adding actions based on reactions on messages
+# Adding actions based on reactions on messages

 We also have another big part of the code that is the `on_reaction_add` function.
 Can you guess what it does?